pquentin/blog/content/2017-07-17_generating_json.md

 In the list case, we first simply print `[`, without having to worry about indentation, because we know we're already at the correct place.
 Then we add a newline, plus the needed indentation.
-Next, we output:

- * each item with a recursive call,
+Next, we output each item with a recursive call, separated by `sep`:

  * the comma,
  * the newline,
  * and the indentation needed before the next item.

-Since all this is not needed for the closing `]`, we remove it after the loop, which is simpler that figuring when not to print it.
 And we finally print the closing `]`.

 I found this to be simpler than trying to do this the other way around.
 I actually *tried* to do it the other way around, and when I